 The ADXL362 acts as a slave device using an SPI communication scheme.
-The recommended SPI clock frequency ranges from 1MHz to 5MHz.
-The SPI interface operates in SPI mode 0 with CPOL = 0 and CPHA = 0.
+The recommended SPI clock frequency ranges from 1 MHz to 5 MHz.
+The SPI operates in SPI mode 0 with CPOL = 0 and CPHA = 0.
 All communications with the device must specify a register address and a flag that indicate whether the communication is a read or a write.
 Actual data transfer always follows the register address and communication flag.
 Device configuration can be performed by writing to the control registers within the accelerometer.
 Access accelerometer data by reading the device registers.

-For a full list of registers, their functionality, and communication specifications, see the ADXL362 datasheet available at: www.analog.com.
+For a full list of registers, their functionality, and communication specifications, refer to the ADXL362 datasheet.